 Click here for information about the clever (and hence very strong) design of Anderson shelters.

-Click here to see seven makers' stamps including an Emu and a sheep!
+Click here to see eight makers' stamps including an Emu and a sheep!

 And click here to read the official Home Office 1939 instructions for the construction of Anderson shelters.